-Lao Hai & Laolao are 2 most famous sorts of local wine that you can’t miss in Luang Prabang.
+Lao Hai & Laolao are 2 most notable sorts of local wine that you can’t miss in your Luang Prabang food tour.
 Both are made from stick rice, but in different ways.
 Laolao is the more famous one and everyone knows about it.
 You can visit the Laolao or whisky village on the way to the Pak Ou Caves.
 This is a clear distilled rice alcohol that is very flavorful.

 Khao Jee (Baguettes)

-A typical Laos food, which can be found on every street corner in Luang Prabang.
+A typical Luang Prabang food, which can be found on every street corner in Luang Prabang.
 You can fill it with tomatoes, carrot, cheese, and pork meat topped with chili sauce.
 Further choices can be chicken, avocado and bacon.